fmcnallyi3/it_anisotropy/power_spectrum/scripts/README.md

 Instructions:

-- Use maker.py to generate all uncertainties for both the all-data and the energy-split maps
 - Production of the desired power spectra can be done using plotMaker.py (at the parent level) or aps.py | aps_ve.py